GURUFOCUS.COM » STOCK LIST » Healthcare » Drug Manufacturers » Sanofi India Ltd (NSE:SANOFI) » Definitions » E10

 Saki Vihar Road, Sanofi House, CTS Number 117-B, L&T Business Park, Powai, Mumbai, MH, IND, 400072

 Sanofi India Ltd is a drug manufacturing company that focuses on a range of therapeutic areas, including Diabetes, Cardiology, Consumer Healthcare, Hospital, Central Nervous System, and Anti-Histamines.
 The company's diabetes presence includes oral anti-diabetic products and insulin.
 The consumer healthcare area also maintains a nutraceutical portfolio.
 The company's export markets include Germany, the U.K., Australia, and Russia.
-The company utilizes strategic partnerships as a component of its growth strategy.
+The company utilizes strategic partnerships as a component of its growth.

 Sanofi India Headlines